 9.5.1 Horizon will ensure that suitably qualified and experienced personnel are employed to supervise the management of soil resources during soil stripping, handling, storage and reinstatement so that soil quality is retained, as far as practicable.
-These personnel will have the qualifications and meet the applicable minimum competencies set out within "Document 4 - Soil Science in soil handling and restoration" of Working with Soil - The IPSS Professional Competency Scheme (~~British Society of Soil Science, 2018~~) [RD13].
+These personnel will have the qualifications and meet the applicable minimum competencies set out within "Document 4 - Soil Science in soil handling and restoration" of Working with Soil - The IPSS Professional Competency Scheme [RD13].

-9.5.2 Horizon will follow guidance within the Construction Code of Practice for the Sustainable Use of Soils on Construction Sites [RD13RD14] and Good Practice Guide for Handling Soils [RD14RD15] with regards to soil management.
+9.5.2 Horizon will follow guidance within the Construction Code of Practice for the Sustainable Use of Soils on Construction Sites [RD14] and Good Practice Guide for Handling Soils [RD15] with regards to soil management.